nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 ## Notes

-1. Invalidates iterators and references at or after the point of the erase, including the `end()` iterator.
+1. Invalidates iterators and references at or after the point of the `erase`, including the `end()` iterator.
 2. /
 3. References and iterators to the erased elements are invalidated.
 Other references and iterators are not affected.
 4. /